-5. Dialogue Two
+Part 6: Dialogue Two

-This second conversation was immensely different.
+Our second conversation was immensely different.
 We spoke of the stories themselves.

 His stories had a strange effect on me.
 When later I returned to my room it was as if my brain had become benumbed by liquor (though I had had none other than the Kentucky Bourbon which saturates the unique Trappist fudge they manufacture) or that I had fallen into a stupor of some sort.
-Whereas the first night was spent furiously attempting to reconstruct our dialogue, the second night left me in a state of introspective psycho-emotional inebriation.
+Whereas I spent the first night furiously attempting to reconstruct our dialogue, the second night left me in a state of introspective psycho-emotional inebriation.
 The first day’s dialogue was liberating because I had attained a remarkable sense of self-forgetfulness.
-The stories of day two, on the other hand, were like a mirror, and ultimately I could not close off my day without attempting to find in myself the causation for this dark resonanance.
+The stories of day two, on the other hand, were like a mirror, and ultimately I could not close off my day without attempting to find in myself the causation for this dark resonance.

 Now that a measure of time has passed, I have no notes to adequately re-construct the day, or the stories.
 Here is the best of what I recall.

 We began by the garden and walked along a narrow path to a field below the Abbey.
 I reminded him that he would tell me about the stories, and he began with this.